 Horizontal topics:

 Enlargement.
 The activities help the candidate countries to better integrate with EU member states in field of gender equality and quality of employment, fight against discrimination, the European Pillar of Social Rights and activities related to reducing labour discrimination and exploitation.
+Activities will support mutual learning process and sharing practices in creating measures for reducing gender discrimination.
+Proposed activities are aligned with Chapter 19 Social policy and employment of Aquis which includes minimum standards in the areas of labour law, equality, health and safety at work and anti-discrimination.
+Also, activities will focus on finding and exchanging experiences in creating quality jobs which guarantee fair working conditions, working rights and the right of living wage for all young people, in accordance with goal 7 of the EU Youth Strategy.

 Capacity building.
 The activities are all geared towards increasing capacities of the various stakeholders in the region to address gender equality and quality of employment.
+Also, activities will help in development of civic and social skills to empower citizens and other stakeholders of gender inequality and labour exploitation prevention.
+Since there’s a concern about employment rights and discrimination in the labour market and workplace that young people feel, it is important to work on capacity building among various stakeholders in those areas.
+It is important to strengthen the linkage between stakeholders, such as relevant regional administrations, employers, ministries of employment, civil rights and gender equality organizations, etc. and young people looking for a job with goal of sharing experiences form all sides and finding common solutions for better employment quality and gender equality.

 Innovation and research.
 The activities may contribute to increase research activities and innovation in the fields of gender equality and quality of employment.
 The activities to address discrimination and exploitation, based on existing legal framework and regulation, may improve their implementation and introduce elements of policy innovation.